nodesman/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/database.md

 ## Database encryption

-### Encryption with different storage types

-Database encryption is available for both ForestDB and SQLite storage types.
-It is automatically hooked into ForestDB's filesystem abstraction layer and for SQLite storage, Couchbase Lite uses SQLCipher; an open source extension to SQLite that provides transparent encryption of database files.
-In both cases, the encryption specification is 256-bit AES.
+Since Couchbase Lite 1.2, databases can be encrypted using SQLCipher; an open source extension to SQLite that provides transparent encryption of database files.
+The encryption specification is 256-bit AES.
+The steps below outline how to enable it.

 #### Step 1: Installing SQLCipher